 Escalade Appoints Walter P. Glazer, Jr. As Chief Executive Officer And President

-Evansville, Ind., Dec.
-23, 2021 (GLOBE NEWSWIRE) -- The Board of Directors of Escalade, Incorporated, is pleased to announce the appointment of Walter P. Glazer, Jr. as full-time Chief Executive Officer and President effective January 1, 2022.
+EVANSVILLE, Ind., Dec.
+23, 2021 /PRNewswire/ -- The Board of Directors of Escalade, Incorporated, is pleased to announce the appointment of Walter P. Glazer, Jr. as full-time Chief Executive Officer and President effective January 1, 2022.
 Mr. Glazer has been serving as interim Chief Executive Officer and President.

 "The Escalade board has appreciated Walt's willingness to step in and serve as interim CEO since February of this year," said Ned Williams, Escalade's Lead Independent Director, "and we are pleased to have his leadership as we begin our 100th year in business!"